nqminds/OpenWRTDocs/README.md

 Copy **usb-mode.json** from the repository to /etc/usb-mode.json.
 The file sets the vendor and product id for the 3g Dongle.
 Check with dmesg or lsusb commands.
 The 3G dongle should be in modem mode (3 serial ports) with /dev/ttyUSB0 as the main modem port.
 Restart the device if it doesn't show the modem mode.

-Uncomment the following lines from the /etc/config/network:
+Uncomment the following lines from /etc/config/network:

        config interface 'wan2'